 Hirsutism | You’ve Got Hair!

-So hair’s the thing?
+So, hair’s the thing?
 Don’t be alarmed and ignore excessive hair growth without taking steps to find the underlying problem.
-Fight back in every way you can!
+If that’s your situation, fight back in every way you can!

 What’s really going on that’s causing you to have hair here, there, and everywhere you didn’t expect it?
-You’re doing everything you know to keep it out of sight.
+And you’re doing everything you know to keep it out of sight.

-You know something is wrong or you’ve seen other family members similarly endowed and have accepted it as part of the family tree.
+You know something is wrong or you’ve seen other family members similarly endowed.
+They may have accepted it as part of the family tree.
 It could be hereditary and abnormal at the same time.

 It’s not unusual for health issues to run in families.
-Stop for a minute and do a self-examination.
+But stop for a minute and do a self-examination.

 Are you aware of anything else that seems abnormal or out of place?
 What about the symptoms listed above?
 Start by checking off items on the list that apply to you.

 This could be a clear sign of hormone imbalance.
-Instead of asking when should you see an endocrinologist, tell yourself it’s time.
+So, instead of asking when should you see an endocrinologist, tell yourself it’s time.
 They will answer your questions about hirsutism and other disorders.